Model-R/modleR/README.md

                              cutoff = 0.7)
 ```

 + The function will return a `sdmdata` data frame, with the groups for training and test in bootstrap or crossvalidation, a `pa` vector that marks presences and absences, and the environmental dataset.
-This same dataframe will be written in the hard disk, as `sdmdata.txt`
+This same data frame will be written in the hard disk, as `sdmdata.txt`
 + It will also write a `metadata.txt` with the parameters of the latest modeling round.
 If there has been a cleaning step, it will show different values in the "original.n" and "final.n" columns.
 + __NOTE:__ `setup_sdmdata` will check if there's a prior folder structure and `sdmdata.txt` and `metadata.txt` files, in order to avoid repeating the data partitioning.
     + If a call to the function encounters previously written metadata, it will check if the current round has the same parameters and skip the data partitioning.
 A message will be displayed: